abramscris/Module4/README.md

 Reading scores
 <img src="https://github.com/abramscris/School_District_Analysis-/blob/main/Resources/Adjusted_04.png" width="250">

-### How does replacing the ninth-grade scores affect the Scores by school spending
+#### How does replacing the ninth-grade scores affect the Scores by school spending

-Facing the School Speeding summary, we can conclude that the data modifications did not impact the spending ranges for the average math scores or average reading scores.
-Nevertheless, this data change impact directly the ranges for passing percentages with the changes of 6% decrease in passing math, a 7% decrease in passing reading, and a 6% decrease in overall passing and in the $630-644 spending range.
+Facing the School Speeding summary, we can conclude that the data modifications did not have a big impact on the spending ranges for the average math scores or average reading score.
+We can notice that Thomas High School is on the overall range off $630-644.

+#### How does replacing the ninth-grade scores affect the Scores by school size

+It was discovered with that the Average Scores and Passing Percentages do not increase as spending per student increases.
+However, the top performing school in the entire school district (Cabera High School) received $68 less per student than the lowest performing school (Johnson High School).
+What leads us to believe that there are more relevant factors than funding that decide average student scores.